-Similarly to emerging risks, ZLAP monitors the direct and indirect impact that geopolitical risks may have on its operations in order to understand the risks it may face and take appropriate mitigating actions.
+Similar to emerging risks, ZLAP monitors the direct and indirect impacts that geopolitical risks may have on its operations in order to understand the risks it may face and take appropriate mitigating actions.

-The potential impact of geopolitical risks is assessed both qualitatively and quantitatively through stress and scenario analysis.
+The potential impact of geopolitical risks is assessed both qualitatively and quantitatively through sensitivity and scenario analysis.
 A qualitative assessment will focus on the likely evolution of the risk and how that might impact both the Company's operations and its strategic objectives.
-Again owing to the uncertainty, a quantitative assessment will be guided by the qualitative assessment and may consider a range of outcomes which estimate the potential impact of the particular geopolitical risk.
+Again, owing to the uncertainty, a quantitative assessment will be guided by a qualitative assessment and may consider a range of potential outcomes.
 These assessments will focus on the potential impact on financial markets and what change in customer behaviours this might lead to.